IHE/HIE-Whitepaper/README.md

 paper will show how various profiles work together to provide a standards based, interoperable approach to community and cross-community health information sharing.

+IHE has provided a recorded [YouTube webinar on the topic of the HIE-Whitepaper](https://www.youtube.com/watch?v=3sDgnS71m4o) with a focus on the FHIR support available.

 ## 1.1 Scope